JvanKatwijk/qt-dab/README.md

 As  said, the progress bars disappeared:  indicators tell whether or not the steps in the transformation from raw data to audio are successfull.
-Eseentiallu, if all indicators are green there should be sound.
+Essentially, if all indicators are green there should be sound.

 The buttons
 ---------------------------------------------------------------------------